Your right to vote

 • Residents without EU citizenship must have lived legally in the Netherlands for at least 5 years before the election

-Who can stand for municipal elections?
+Who can run for municipal elections?

 How does voting work?